nsidc/earthaccess/README.md

 print(f"Granules found: {query.hits()}")

-# We execute our query and ask for 10 results only
+# Execute the query and ask for the first 10 results
 results = query.get(10)

 # If we want all the results we can iterate over items()